blindreaper/PokemonGo-Map/docs/extras/Spawnpoint-Scanning.md

 # Spawnpoint Scanning

-If you already have a large number of known spawnpoints it may be woth looking into Spawnpoint Scanning
+If you already have a large number of known spawnpoints it may be worth looking into Spawnpoint Scanning

-Spawnpoint Scanning consits of only scanning an area in which a spawn has recently happened, this saves a large number of requests and also detects all spawns soon after they apear instead of whenever the scan gets round to them again
+Spawnpoint Scanning consists of only scanning an area in which a spawn has recently happened, this saves a large number of requests and also detects all spawns soon after they appear instead of whenever the scan gets round to them again

-Spawnpoint Scanning is particularly usful in areas where spawns are spread out
+Spawnpoint Scanning is particularly useful in areas where spawns are spread out

 To run Spawnpoint Scanning, you will need a .json file containing the spawns to search. to use it simply use: